sezginerdem/k8sfundamentals/k8sFundamentals_Notes.md

 `kubectl config set-credentials ozgur@ozgurozturk.net --client-certificate=ozgurozturk.crt --client-key=ozgurozturk.key`
 `kubectl config set-context ozgurozturk-context --cluster=minikube --user=ozgur@ozgurozturk.net`
 `kubectl config use-context ozgurozturk-context`

+### Authentication
+All user managed by kube-apiserver, kube-apiserver oncelikle kullaniciyi authencicate eder sonrasinda process requeste bakar.
+Nasil authenticate eder
+  1. Static password file (this is not recommend)
+  2. Static token file (this is not recommend)
+  3. certificates
+  4. identity services (third party applications like elda, kerberotos etc)

+1. Static password file and 2.
+Static token file: You can use a .csv file for authentication. file has a three coloumns password, username and user ID.
+And you can use a forth column for group.
+This file is the same as for static token file. you can write token instead of password.

 ## Role Based Acced Control "RBAC"
 AUTHENCICATION != Authorization